 Next to it, on the bottom right corner, there is a small metal box with a small PCB coming out of it, that is the RF Module, in order to remove it you must “cut” the 5 pins that connect to the main PCB with 90º type pins (image 3).
 You can just cut them and leave the module there, I decided to remove the whole RF module instead (image 4).

 Depending on your ATARI Model, prepare the new composite video PCB and solder the cables to the right points of the circuit.
 Basically you must solder the new video connections to the old RF Module 5 pin connector.
+Please visit the PDF guides I posted in the above steps to fully understand which lines to connect depending on your model.

 After that you just need to add 3 new RCA (Yellow, white and red) on the back of the unit, where we will solder or new Video and Audio outputs.